MystenLabs/sui/doc/src/explore/tutorials.md

 ## Set up

-1. [Install Sui binaries](../build/install.md) and clone the repository as described in the installation instructions as this tutorial assumes that you have a clone of Sui's repository.
+1. [Install Sui binaries](../build/install.md) as described in the installation instructions as this tutorial assumes that you have a clone of Sui's repository.
 1. [Create Sui genesis](../build/wallet.md#genesis) by running the `sui genesis` command.
 1. [Start the Sui network](../build/wallet.md#starting-the-network) by